STA521-S17/Lab3/README.md

 * wercker demo

-* What is termplot ?
+* more on termplot ?

-* residuals in GLMs

-* Discussion about interactions & modelling
+* See lab3.pdf for pdf version of slides or lab3.Rmd for code